Last updated: 04/07/2021

 - Are PCR and/or antigen tests available for U.S. citizens in The Gambia?
 Yes

 - If so, are test results reliably available within 72 hours?
 Yes

-- COVID-19 testing can be done at the Medical Research Council (MRC) in Fajara, or at several Gambian government-run testing facilities at Independence Stadium, Bakau, KMC; Buffer Zone in Latrikunda, KMC; Brusubi Main Roundabout, adjacent to Petroleum House, WCR; and Brikama, behind Mbalet Junction, WCR.
-Testing is typically available at the Gambian government-run sites Monday-Friday, and is provided at no cost.
+- COVID-19 testing can be done at the Medical Research Council (MRC) in Fajara, or at several Gambian government-run testing facilities at Independence Stadium, Bakau, KMC and Brusubi Main Roundabout, adjacent to Petroleum House, WCR.
+Testing is typically available at the Gambian government-run sites Monday-Friday, and costs 2,500 dalasi.
 Cost and testing schedule at MRC may fluctuate.
 Note that medical resources in The Gambia are limited.

 - Tests results are generally provided by physical copy.

 - For more information on local testing, please visit the Ministry of Health’s website and Facebook

 COVID-19 Vaccine Information:

 - Has the government of The Gambia approved a COVID-19 vaccine for use?
 Yes